syntevo/docs/src/SmartGit/Manual/GUI/Repository/Submodules.md

   e.g. you can invoke a **Log** here to see how the submodule-pointer has changed over time or you can invoke **Remote \| Submodule \| Initialize** to initialize the selected submodule itself (if it is not yet initialized).

 ### Log window
-Submodules shows up in the [*Repositories View*](../Repositories-View.md) and are handled like other repositories (only one can be opened at the same time).
+Submodules show up in the [*Repositories View*](../Repositories-View.md) and are handled like other repositories (only one can be opened at the same time).

 ## Cloning Repositories with Submodules